Prakriti-nith/To-Do-Reminder/README.md

 # To-Do-Reminder
-An android application to remember the ToDo tasks of daily life
+An android application to remember the ToDo tasks of daily life.